Juan Ponce Enrile: Appointment and disagreements

 The quick development of events in the wake of the People Power Revolution prevented both Enrile's original plan of forming a ruling junta, and his backup plan of forming a coalition government with him and Corazon Aquino as co-equal partners.
 So he accepted Aquino as president, and accepted the post of Secretary of National Defense, believing that the politically and militarily inexperienced president would rely on him for advice.
 However, Aquino did not rely on Enrile's advice as much as he expected her to.

 Enrile publicly took up an anticommunist persona, organizing rallies to publicly decry Aquino's ceasefires and peace talks with the Communist Party of the Philippines.
 This led to confrontations with numerous members of Aquino's coalition cabinet, but eased tensions between Enrile and Marcos loyalists.

-Enrile's relations with the rest of the administration further soured when the newly-created Presidential Commission on Good Government, led by Jovito Salonga, began a probe of Enrile's business transactions during the Marcos years.
+Enrile's relations with the rest of the administration further soured when the newly created Presidential Commission on Good Government, led by Jovito Salonga, began a probe of Enrile's business transactions during the Marcos years.

 Even though Marcos had been exiled, the Aquino administration continued to face challenges, particularly from forces loyal to Marcos, and from some members of the Reform the Armed Forces Movement which began to express dissatisfaction with her policies.
-This resulted in several Coup d'etat attempts from 1986 to 1990 which sought to oust Aquino from the presidency.
+This resulted in several coup d'état attempts from 1986 to 1990 which sought to oust Aquino from the presidency.

 Enrile and Ramos were tasked with addressing the first of these coups, which was the July 1986 Manila Hotel Incident in which loyalist soldiers and officials briefly took over the Manila Hotel and declared their own government.
 The incident was resolved without violence and without much impact to the broader public, and the Aquino administration pursued a policy of maximum leniency towards the instigators.

-Within Aquino's own "coalition cabinet," there was significant conflict, with Enrile and other rightwing cabinet members demanding that Aquino let go of cabinet members associated with the left, and to take a more hardline stance against the Communist Party of the Philippines and the left in general.
+Within Aquino's own "coalition cabinet", there was significant conflict, with Enrile and other rightwing cabinet members demanding that Aquino let go of cabinet members associated with the left, and to take a more hardline stance against the Communist Party of the Philippines and the left in general.

-"God Save the Queen" plot
+"God Save the Queen" plot and resignation

-Enrile was then implicated in the "God Save the Queen" plot that was to supposedly take place on November 11, 1986.
+Enrile was then implicated in the God Save the Queen Plot that was to supposedly take place on November 11, 1986.
 The investigation of the coup done by the Fact-Finding Commission found Enrile and some members of the RAM as the primary instigators of the coup.

-Forced resignation

-After revealing the fruits of the investigation findings, Aquino forced Enrile to resign as Defense Secretary in November 1986 as she had lost confidence in him.
+After revealing the result of the investigation, Aquino forced Enrile to resign as Defense Secretary in November 1986 as she had lost confidence in him.
 Enrile was then replaced with Rafael Ileto.